'Unprecedented disaster': 15m waves, 3 deaths confirmed in Tonga tsunami

 Severe damage on outer islands - all homes on Mango Island destroyed

-Crew members were equipped with some relief items including water, food and tents.
+Crew members were equipped with relief items including water, food and tents.

-Due to what was described as "the severity" of the damages seen there, the patrol vessel was deployed again yesterday with another health team, additional resources and emergency responders to Mango, Fonoifua and Nomuka islands.
+Because of what was described as "the severity" of the damage seen there, the patrol vessel was sent again yesterday with another health team, more resources and emergency responders to Mango, Fonoifua and Nomuka islands.

 "The first consignment is headed for these islands as all houses were destroyed on Mango island; only two houses remain on Fonoifua island with extensive damage on Nomuka island," the media release said.